zer0k-z/kz-ranks/map-ranks.md

 - If a course **does not have enough completions**, the points reward will be `1000 / (# completions + 1)`, with exception of the WR holder always having 1000 points.

 ### Note:
+- Distribution-based point system serves two goals:
+  - Rewards players who made improvements in time, but not necessarily in ranks.
+Since points are supposed to represent player's skill, a time improvement should be an indicator that their skill has improved, and therefore they should be rewarded accordingly.
+  - Saves resources by not having to compare times to the entire leaderboard at once.
+(TODO: Does this actually make sense if rank-based points are also a component of total points?)

 - Rewards on map with no distribution are problematic, as being #2 on a extremely hard map with only 2 completions gives you a whooping 333 points.

 - Also falls apart for some maps where `c < k`, results in L shaped curve which does not correctly reflect times distribution.
 This shifts the average points to the positive because of the `top_scale` multiplier being significant.